benip2/VM-Tools/README.md

 Hello.
-The app connects to an ESXI/Vcenter and creates a VM.
-This entire Project was for personal use, feel free to use it as you wise :)
+Here you will find VM/ESXI tools that i created for personal use feel free to use :)
-The application is based on Powershell.
+The Tolls are based on Powershell.
-For the application to work you need PowerCLI moudle for Powershell.
+For the Tools to work you need PowerCLI moudle for Powershell.
 Enjoy.